 No, zipped or compressed exhibits should not be uploaded.
 Each exhibit should be uploaded as a separate file.
 However, you can upload individual exhibits in different formats at the same time.

 MNDES accepts all commonly used file types for audio, video, document, and image files.
 Read through the list of acceptable file types for more details.
-Please note the list of acceptable file types will soon be changing June 1, 2024.
+Please note the list of acceptable file types is effective June 1, 2024.
 Please see SCA-AO-24-1 Order Establishing Permitted File Types for the Minnesota Digital Exhibit System for more information.

 The current file size limit that can be uploaded to MNDES is 100 GB (100,000,000 KB).
 Keep in mind that larger files will take longer to upload.
 If you are uploading a larger file, it will take the system longer to complete the upload process so that your file will be ready.